lob/lob-python/README.md

 ### Usage

-We've provided an example script you can run in examples/ that has examples ohow to use the lob-python wrapper with some of our core endpoints.
+We've provided an example script you can run in examples/ that has examples of how to use the lob-python wrapper with some of our core endpoints.

 ## Examples